 , anemographs (pl)

-An instrument that is designed to produce a permanent record of the speed, and sometimes the direction and force of the wind, as measured by an anemometer.
+An instrument that is designed to produce a permanent record of different aspects of the wind: The historical term anemograph refers to the production of a graphical recording of the speed, and sometimes the direction and force of the wind as measured by an anemometer.

 , more anemographic, most anemographic

 A reference to a device that records wind measurements: Jack checked the anemographic results pertaining to the directions and forces of the wind during the last storm that swept through the region.

 Related "writing" word units: